-AKING THE CONFERENCE THEME "Our World from the Outside In," to task, keynote speaker Kevin Sneader, Chairman, Asia of McKinsey, delivered a presentation that he termed a "call to action", highlighting the effect he perceives that globalisation and "glocalisation" will have on the industry; stressing how local and international operators must work together.
+session was a Special Keynote Presentation by Kevin Sneader, Chairman, Asia, of McKinsey, in what he termed was a "call to action", highlighting the effect he perceives that globalisation and "glocalisation" will have on the industry; stressing how local and international operators must work together.

 Sneader also made a big play on how technology and current systems will interplay, urging his audience to "know what is coming".
 The McKinsey chief said: "We have to put disruption in context; this is a call to action.
-The other thing is 'we ain't seen nothing yet'

-... we are at the beginning, not the end of these changes.
+The other thing is 'we ain't seen nothing yet' ... we are at the beginning, not the end of these changes.
 We are in a crucible with pace and scale going along together."